Why is this medication prescribed?

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking rifampin, call your doctor.

 - tell your doctor if you wear soft contact lenses.
-Rifampin may cause permanent red stains on your contact lenses.
+Rifampin may cause permanent red stains on your contact lenses if you wear them during your treatment with rifampin.

 What special dietary instructions should I follow?